Travelling to Bath

 Bath Spa Railway Station is conveniently located in the heart of the city centre, just a short walk from Bath’s shops and attractions, including the historic Roman Baths and Thermae Bath Spa.

-Visit Bath’s travel partner, Great Western Railway, serves the city and South West region with regular high speed services from London Paddington taking just 90 minutes to deliver you to the heart of the World Heritage spa city.
+Visit Bath’s travel partner, Great Western Railway, serves the city and South West region with regular high-speed services from London Paddington taking just 80 minutes to deliver you to the heart of the World Heritage Site city.
 A taxi rank can be found immediately outside the main exit of the station, and Bath bus station is located just a minutes’ walk along Dorchester Street.

 Travelling by coach